sf-wdi-22-23/modules-23/w03-intro-backend-with-express/d1-dusk-intro-express/README.md

 ## Query Params

 Generally, you don't want to cram everything into a route.
 Just imagine when there are multiple parameters in route.
-Maybe we don't care about getting the order of the parameters correct.
+Or maybe we don't care about getting the order of the parameters correct.
 Luckily, there are **query parameters** you can include with each request.

 Let's see query params in action.
 Go to [https://google.com/search?q=kittens&tbm=isch](https://google.com/search?q=kittens&tbm=isch)